We often hear or come across arguments, debates, opinions, writings, etc., regarding should one eat meat (another Jeeva or life).

 - ਹਿੰਦੂ ਅੰਨ੍ਹ੍ਹਾ ਤੁਰਕੂ ਕਾਣਾ ॥ ਦੁਹਾਂ ਤੇ ਗਿਆਨੀ ਸਿਆਣਾ ॥: The Hindu is blind (mentally blind, spiritually unintelligent, etc., who has made-up phony stories and claims God is limited only to the temple…) and the Muslim is one-eyed (i.e., who has some intelligence – but claims Allah is limited only to the mosque, etc.).
 The Giani (the knower of Truth…) is wiser than both of them. (sggs 875).

-As cold cannot affect a stone, similarly, the Wisdom or Bibek of the SGGS cannot affect an idiot’s brain bent on stupidity and trickery (ਠਗੀ).
+As cold cannot affect a stone, similarly, the Wisdom or Bibek cannot affect an idiot’s brain bent on stupidity, sense-slavery, and trickery (ਠਗੀ).